 ARTICLE 12 – UNION BUSINESS

-Section 12.1 The City agrees to provide time off with pay for a period not to exceed five (5) working days for five (5) representatives from AFSCME Local No. 1180 in addition to the President to attend the AFSCME National Convention held once every two (2) years provided that the representatives do not come from the same section within a Department.
+Section 12.1 The City agrees to provide time off with pay for a period not to exceed five (5) working days for up to five (5) representatives from AFSCME Local No. 1180 in addition to the President to attend the AFSCME National Convention held once every two (2) years provided that the representatives do not come from the same section within a Department.

-Section 12.2 The City agrees to provide time off with pay for a period not to exceed three (3) working days for five (5) representatives from AFSCME Local No. 1180 units in addition to the President to attend the State AFL-CIO Convention held annually provided that the representatives do not come from the same section within a Department.
+Section 12.2 The City agrees to provide time off with pay for a period not to exceed three (3) working days for up to five (5) representatives from AFSCME Local No. 1180 units in addition to the President to attend the State AFL-CIO Convention held annually provided that the representatives do not come from the same section within a Department.

 Section 12.3 The Union will notify the Employee’s supervisor and Human Resources at least two (2) weeks prior to the State and National Convention which Employees will attend.